-Protection of Personal Data in Work-Related Relations - April 2013
+Protection of personal data in work-related relations - April 2013

-This study looks at the possibilities to complement the general data protection framework with specific rules for employment relations.
-Data protection in employment relations clearly touches on labour law.
-The specific actors involved, the social partners, and the strategies used in the past to harmonise labour law, are taken into account.
+In light of the European Commission's proposals for a General Data Protection Regulation, this study looks at the possibilities of complementing the general data protection framework with specific rules for employment relations.
+A number of attempts have been made to provide for data protection legislation in employment relations - complementary to the general framework - but without results.
+This study is therefore not limited to a legal study of the application of data protection in employment relations, but also looks at the political process linked to developing such legislation.
+With data protection in employment relations clearly touching on labour law, the specific actors involved, the social partners, and the strategies used in the past to harmonise labour law, are taken into account.
 The study evaluates the application of the existing general data protection framework in employment relations and considers possible options to improve it.